Economic history of Venice: Venice as key of world trade between 13th and 15th century

-The Arabian conquest of Jerusalem caused a long lasting deviation of trade routes to Baghdad and Tabriz.
+The Arab conquest of Jerusalem caused a long lasting deviation of trade routes to Baghdad and Tabriz.
 Cilician Armenia was now the main hub of trade.
 In addition the Venetians lost their main ports in Egypt and in 1291 also the most important Acre.

 They could only try to make their way through Armenia, Persia, Turkestan.
 After long and difficult negotiations they were re-admitted in Byzantium.

 This was very important in so far as sailing through the Bosporus was now the most important way to reach Central Asia.
 It was not by coincidence that Marco Polo travelled through Asia in these years between 1278 and 1291.
 A second way led to Trabzon further to the Persian Gulf to India, a third one from Tana at the mouth of the river Don to the Volga and the Caspian Sea to India.

 But the larger part of trade was conducted by sea-vessels and not overland.
 Venice so developed a system of regular convoys with strong protective means, but also encouraged private trading.